openstack-kr/knu_i18n_2025/README.md

 | --- | --- | --- | --- | --- |
 |before a, b(%)|	75.96|	84.63|	54.71|	928.96s|
 |after a, b(%)|	89.30|	93.46|	85.94|	927.74s|

+For Korean, translation quality improved by 16.19%, and across four languages, the average improvement was 12.68%.

 ### Reproducibility